mrtbrnz/fault_detection/README.md

 [![Screenshot](https://img.youtube.com/vi/hmDJsCBVJxY/0.jpg)](https://youtu.be/hmDJsCBVJxY)

 ## Quick-Start
-You can replicate the presented results of the paper by following this [notebook !](https://github.com/mrtbrnz/fault_detection/blob/master/SVM/SVM_implementation_as_in_paper.ipynb)
+You can replicate the presented results of the paper by following this [notebook !](https://github.com/mrtbrnz/fault_detection/blob/master/SVM/SVM_implementation_as_in_paper.ipynb) (Make sure to download it to run and use the existing folder tree in order to load the flight datas without issues.)

 ## Reference